alokwhitewolf/alokwhitewolf/README.md

 - 💬 Ask me about
   - Why 🏈 > ⚽
   - How to productionize your deep learning model
-  - Why Tom Brady is going to win the next SuperBowl

 - 📫 How to reach me:
   -  twitter - [@alokbishoyi97](https://twitter.com/alokbishoyi97)